ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/README.md

 [Go to top](#table-of-content)

 ## DGT-Connector configuration (CEM):
-CEM enable the feature "DGT connector" through their feature set access and proceeds with the module's configuration.
+CEM enable the feature "Nexteuropa DGT connector" through their feature set access Then it proceeds with with the module's configuration.

-In order to do this, CEM navigate to:
+In order to do this, CEM navigates to:

     Configuration > Regional and Language > Translation management Translator

-or go to:
+and edits "DGT Connector", or go to:

     admin/config/regional/tmgmt_translator/manage/poetry

  - Translator settings: [x] Auto accept finished translations
-   - Check this if the site owser wants to review a translation before publishing it.
+   - Check this if the site owner wants to review a translation before publishing it.

  - Translator plugin: